mhdawson/self-service-agent-blueprint/evaluations/README-NEW.md

 The evaluation framework supports three distinct types of test conversations, each serving a specific purpose in the testing strategy:

-#### Pre-defined Conversations
+#### Predefined Conversations

 **Location**: `conversations_config/conversations/`

-Pre-defined conversations are hand-crafted test cases that validate critical user flows and scenarios.
+Predefined conversations are hand-crafted test cases that validate critical user flows and scenarios.
 These conversations are version-controlled JSON files that represent important paths through your agent's functionality.

 **Characteristics:**